Welcome on board

 In 2024, Impact Innovation was launched in Sweden, with five programs that are also mission-driven.
 The approach is spreading, which is good.
 We need to join forces to meet societal crises, including climate change.
 Working mission-driven makes society better equipped to cope with major stresses.

-The Viable Cities initiative Climate Neutral Cities 2030 started in 2019 with nine Swedish municipalities.
-The initiative now includes 23 municipalities, which together account for 40% of Sweden's population.
+Viable Cities' Climate Neutral Cities 2030 initiative started in 2019 with nine Swedish municipalities.
+Now the initiative includes 48 municipalities, which together have 50% of Sweden's population.
 In 2024, many more cities will be involved.
 These cities - the municipalities and their partners - have taken it upon themselves to test new approaches and solutions, to learn from each other, to make all efforts contribute to the overall goal - the mission.

 The Viable Cities team works closely with the process managers and transition teams in each city.
 Depending on the theme, other competences from the city are involved in the joint mobilization.
 We call this communication network KOM2030.